Mongolia Birding and Culture Tour

 4) The restaurants at the tourist camps provide either a buffet or a set menu and they can accommodate vegetarians.
 The food is very good.
 Sometimes we eat at local restaurants.

-5) Credit cards are accepted everywhere, even at the tourist camps.
+5) Credit cards are accepted everywhere, even at some of the tourist camps.

 6) Most of the tourist camps do not have wi-fi, but most will have cell service.
 There is one tourist camp without cell service.

 7) The luggage space in the van is limited, so please pack lightly.
-The climate is arid and warm.
-Clothes will dry quickly.
+The climate is arid, and clothes will dry quickly.

-To view a photo album from a photographer who was on this tour, click here:
+To view a photo album from a photographer who was on a previous summer Mongolia tour, click here:

 Ersten Imaoka’s Photo Album (opens new page)